SystemsApproach/sdn/netvirt.rst

 straightforward.
 At the base is a distributed data plane, be it assembled from bare-metal switches or software switches, on top of which a centralized controller collects operational state and issues control directives.
-(When implemented in a general, use-case agnostic way, this controller is called a Network OS.)
+When implemented in a general, use-case agnostic way, this controller is called a Network OS.
+The Nicira team built an early network OS called Onix, which can be thought of as a precursor of ONOS.
 At the top-most level is a management layer that understands and implements the abstraction of a virtual network.
-(This management layer can be thought of as control application; two names for the same concept.)
+This management layer can be thought of as an application that runs on the network OS.
 In short, the architecture presented in this Chapter is purpose-built to support virtual networks, whereas the one outlined in Chapter 3 is intended to be general-purpose, and in fact, there was at one time a ONOS-based virtual network application, called *Virtual Tenant Network (VTN)*, that was integrated with OpenStack.
-VTN is no longer being maintained, due in part to the availability of network virtualization subsystems in popular container management sysetms like Kubernetes.
+VTN is no longer being maintained, due in part to the availability of network virtualization subsystems in popular container management systems like Kubernetes.

 Consider a simple example.
 We want to create a virtual network that connects two VMs, A and B, to a single L2 subnet.
 We can express that